 Regular art prints are usually printed on paper or card using a dye based ink.
 Dye based ink is thin and does not stick well to archival paper and it is not thick like giclée pigment so it will look less like a painting.

 The pigment (the coloured powder) in giclée printing is suspended in water and is thicker than dye based inks.
-So when giclée prints are made, they will actually be raised on the paper rather than being flush, giving it a look of paint.

 The paper I use is a premium Pinnacle Cotton Rag.
 It is a gentle and sturdy white, 310gsm, 100% cotton rag paper with a smooth velvet texture and luxurious characteristics.
 The surface has a special matte coating, designed for high quality fine art reproduction.